adamhinton/CMDBuddy/README.md

 - **Parameter Table**: Stores parameters for each command.
   - `id`: Unique identifier for each parameter.
-  - `type`: The type of parameter (STRING, INT, BOOLEAN, DROPDOWN).
+  - `type`: The type of parameter (STRING, INT, BOOLEAN, DROPDOWN or FLAG).
   - `defaultValue`: The default value for the parameter.
-  - `name`: The name of the parameter.
+  - `name`: The variable's name e.g. `age`.
   - `order`: An integer to maintain the order of parameters.
+  - `validationRegex`: Regex to validate inputted parameter value
+  - `minLength` and `maxLength` - specifying length constraints of STRING types
+  - `minValue` and `maxValue` - specifying constraints of INT types
+  - `isNullable`: Whether the user can leave this Parameter blank
+  - `allowedValues`: The values the user can select from in DROPDOWN parameter
   - `commandID`: Foreign key linking back to the Command table.
   - **Relationships**:
     - Many-to-one relationship with the Command table via `command`.